DHernandez24e/readme-generator/Develop/README.md

   ## License

   This project is licensed under the MIT license

   ## Contributing

-    Nothing
+  No notes for contributing

   ## Tests

   To run tests, run the following command

-    'npm test'
+    npm test

   ## Questions

-    If you have any questions about the repo, open an issue or contact me directly at s.
-You can find more of my work at github.com/s.
+  If you have any questions about the repo, open an issue or contact me directly at d.
+You can find more of my work *[here](https://github.com/dhernandez24e) .